mozilla/gecko-dev/testing/performance/perf-sheriffing/perfdocs/index.rst

     - Reach out to a sheriff in ``#sheriffs`` on Matrix to request the backout.

       - Ensure that they understand that if they’re actively working on it, they can provide an update on the alert bug to prevent a backout.
       - Ensure that they understand that they can close the bug with ``WONTFIX``/``INCOMPLETE`` if they aren’t actively working on it, or they think it isn’t a big issue.
 They can file a follow-up bug to look into the issue further in the future.
+If it's been determined that there is no actual performance issue but there was a detection, they could close the bug as ``WORKSFORME``.

  #. **Developer provides an update on the alert bug:**